 2. Look out for an email – check your inbox and spam/junk folder.

-4. If you are wanting to open a bank account using an eVisa as ID – please refer to the guide from the Home Office – Customer Guide – Banking with eVisa.
+3. If you are wanting to open a bank account using an eVisa as ID – please refer to the guide from the Home Office – Customer Guide – Banking and eVisa.

 You can find out about eVisas here:

-An eVisa is an online record of your immigration status and the conditions of your permission to enter or stay in the UK.
-You will need to create a UKVI account to access your eVisa.
-Creating a UKVI account is free and straightforward.
+To get an eVisa, you will need to create a UKVI account, which is free and straightforward.
 A video about how to create a UKVI account and access your eVisa is available here.

 Updating your physical document to an eVisa does not affect your immigration status or the conditions of your permission to enter or stay in the UK.